beetcb/unpleasant-cli-enhanced/README.md

 # Build

-Run the command bellow will add [excutable binaries](./src/bin) to your PATH
+Run the command bellow will add [executable binaries](./src/bin) to your PATH

 ```bash
 cargo install --path .